Panic but no injuries as Venezuela hit by 7.3 magnitude earthquake - Journal du Cameroun

 – Call for clam –

-Social media was inundated with messages of alarm, particularly in the greater Caracas area that has a population of around four million.
+The quake was also felt in Trinidad and Tobago off the coast of Venezuela, causing some minor damage but no fatalities or injuries, officials there said.

-Reverol called for “calm,” saying the country’s “risk evacuation team” had been “activated.”
+Social media in Venezuela were inundated with messages of alarm, particularly in the greater Caracas area that has a population of around four million.

 An emblematic and abandoned skyscraper in Caracas leaned precariously.